Can you imagine reading your Bible without the chapter and verse numbers?

 These were universally adopted and the chapter and verse numbers are the same for all Bible versions.
 If you are in a Bible study group and someone reads from the New International Version (NIV) and someone else reads from the English Standard Version (ESV) and another from the New American Standard Bible (NASB) and yet another from the King James Version (KJV) - you can all follow along!

-Chapter #s added: Stephen Langton, who was a professor at the University of Paris and later the Archbishop of Canterbury placed the common chapter divisions around the year A.D.
+Chapter #s added: Chapter numbers were added first.
+Stephen Langton, who was a professor at the University of Paris and later the Archbishop of Canterbury placed the common chapter divisions around the year A.D.
 1227 into the Latin Vulgate.
 The first English Bible to include this chapter pattern was the Wycliffe English Bible of 1382.
 Tradition says these chapter numbers were transferred to the Hebrew Bible.
 (The Hebrew Bible text is our Old Testament.)

 [Note some manuscripts from as early as the 4th century did have some chapter divisions.
 But the universally accepted chapter divisions were created by Langton in 1227.]